LukasLechnerDev/Kotlin-Coroutines-and-Flow-UseCases-on-Android/README.md

 Performs two network requests sequentially.
 First it retrieves recent Android Versions and then it requests the features of the latest version.
 There also exists an alternative implementation for this use case which uses traditional callbacks.
 It should demonstrate how much shorter and more readable the Coroutine version is compared to the approach with callbacks.

+### 3. Perform several network requests concurrently

+Performs three network requests concurrently.
+It loads the feature information of the 3 most recent Android Versions.
+Additionally, an implementation that performs the requests sequentially is included.
+The UI shows how much time each implementation takes to load the data so you can see that the network requests in the concurrent version are actually performed in parallel.

 ### 7. Room and Coroutines